+has a mast cell disorder.

+[Insert Photo] s is a medical condition that affects their immune system and uses them to react to things in the environment.

-11 a result, they may have allergic or inflammatory symptoms that are pleasant and/or serious and may need urgent attention.
+a result, they may have allergic or inflammatory symptoms that are pleasant and/or serious and may need urgent attention.

-These things can make them unwell:
+These things can make them unwell: 9

 They MUST avoid:

-Symptoms that need urgent action and what to do if these symptoms arise:
+Symptoms that need urgent action and what do if these symptoms arise: t to

 Carries an epi-pen: Yes / No

-Has been trained to use an epi-pen Yes / No
+Has been trained to use epi-pen e an Yes / No

 Other key information